Alan Parker: 1991–2003: Later works

 In 1991 Parker directed The Commitments, a comedy about working class Dubliners who form a soul band.
-The film was an international success and led to a successful sound track album.
+The film was an international success and led to a successful soundtrack album.
 To find a cast Parker visited most of the estimated 1,200 different bands then playing throughout Dublin.
 He met with over 3,000 different band members.
 Rather than pick known actors, Parker says he chose young musicians, most of whom had no acting experience, in order to remain "truthful to the story".
 "I cast everybody to be very close to the character that they play in the film.
 They're not really playing outside of who they are as people."
 Parker says he wanted to make the film because he could relate to the hardships in the lives of young Dubliners, having come from a similar working-class background in north London.

 Film critic David Thomson observes that with The Commitments, Parker "showed an unusual fondness for people, place, and music.
 It was as close as Parker has come to optimism."
-Parker said that it was the "most enjoyable" film he ever made.
+Parker said that it was the "most enjoyable" time he had making a film, to the extent that he would have been glad he made it even if it had ended up being terrible.

+Parker's next film was The Road to Wellville, an adaptation of T. C. Boyle's novel about Dr. John Harvey Kellogg, the eccentric inventor of corn flakes (played by Anthony Hopkins).
+The film proved unsuccessful with both audiences and critics.
+However, novelist Boyle was pleased with the adaptation, calling it "daring, experimental, ballsy – it's something new for Christ's sake, new!… and killingly funny."

 Evita (1996), was another musical, starring Madonna, Antonio Banderas and Jonathan Pryce.
 Andrew Lloyd Webber and Tim Rice's score originated from the earlier musical.
-Parker remembers Madonna's strong desire to play the role of Evita, that "as far as she was concerned, no one could play Evita as well as she could, and she said that she would sing, dance and act her heart out, ... and that's exactly what she did".
 Evita was nominated for five Academy Awards, winning for Best Original Song, which was sung by Madonna.